 Is CySA+ a beginner cybersecurity certification?

-Usually no. There may be no registration prerequisite, but the recommended background points to Security+, Network+, equivalent knowledge, and hands-on SOC or incident-response experience.
+Usually no. There may be no registration prerequisite, but the recommended background is about 4 years in a SOC analyst or vulnerability analyst role.

 What should I use instead of a CySA+ pass-rate number?